Rounak-Paul/tick/docs/language_reference.md

 ## Overview

-TDL is a deterministic programming language with automatic parallelization.
-The compiler analyzes data dependencies between statements and executes independent operations in parallel, while maintaining complete determinism.
+TDL is a **strongly typed**, deterministic programming language with automatic parallelization.
+Every variable, function parameter, and function return value must have an explicit type annotation.
+The compiler performs comprehensive type checking to catch errors before execution and analyzes data dependencies between statements to execute independent operations in parallel, while maintaining complete determinism.

 ## Language Basics